This is a picture of a man with a sleep apnea machine next to a picture of a dental mouth device that is used for sleep apnea patients.

 • Frequent nighttime trips to the bathroom

-These symptoms can be signs of other problems, but if you experience these issues and have found no other explanation, contact Lakebrink-Mitts Dental and let Dr. Thomas Lakebrink and Dr. D. Alexander Mitts explore the possibility that your problem could be obstructive sleep apnea.
+These symptoms can be signs of other problems, but if you experience these issues and have found no other explanation, contact Lakebrink-Mitts Dental and let Dr. Thomas Lakebrink, Dr. D. Alexander Mitts, Dr. Ise d’Angelo, and Dr. Nika d’Angelo explore the possibility that your problem could be obstructive sleep apnea.

 If we discover that you do, indeed, suffer from sleep apnea, we’ll fabricate an intraoral device just for you designed to open up the airway and keep it clear for steady breathing.
 You’ll be able to sleep soundly once again, and your health will be protected.
 Sleep apnea doesn’t just cause annoyance and chronic fatigue – it can also contribute to heart problems and other serious health complications.